ACL Post Surgery Wound Care

 Always follow your surgeon’s specific wound care instructions.
 Some protocols may include not removing or disturbing the dressing for several days, while others may allow for gentle cleaning or re-wrapping.

 If you do need to re-dress your wound(s), (especially if you are experiencing a lot of bleeding), you should consult with your doctor’s office as to what to use you if you have a choice.
 It’s likely that using “non-adherent gauze” would be better.
 Non-adherent gauze is a type of wound dressing designed specifically not to stick to the wound bed.
 “Regular” gauze is still widely used because it’s versatile, absorbent and cost-effective, and maybe is what was initially used, but probably not the best to re-do for wounds that could be sensitive.
+And if you do need to re-dress your wound, consider going back to your surgeon or doctor’s office if you need to.
+They can check for any issues and take care of it.
+If you do it yourself, make sure to wash your hands, use sterile medical gloves if you have them, take care with how you open wrappings on any dressings and bandages.
+Your goal is a sterile re-dressing of your wound.

-Note that if you do feel compelled to re-dress a wound, (perhaps original dressings were pulled off or whatever reasons), if you can you should consider taking a picture of the wound sites.
+Note that if you do feel compelled to re-dress a wound, (perhaps original dressings were pulled off for whatever reasons), if you can you should consider taking a picture of the wound sites.
 This way, you can share with doctor’s office without having to remove dressings again.
 This may allow them to see if there were any new issues such as torn stitches, infection and so on.

 What to Watch For